whiteblock/gossipsub-testing/README.md

 ### Phase 1: Setup Summary

-For all tests, each node will use a fork of the following host and client implementation will be used: https://github.com/agencyenterprise/go-libp2p-pubsub-benchmark-tools.
+For Phase 1 tests, each node uses a fork of the following host and client implementation: https://github.com/agencyenterprise/go-libp2p-pubsub-benchmark-tools.
 This implementation includes tools for generating messages at each node and analysis tools for parsing and plotting metrics described in the next section.
 The fork consists only of modified configuration files.

 ### Phase 1: Test Series